Bus, Train and Commercial Vehicle Accidents

 Protect Your Rights -- Consult a Commercial Vehicle Injury Lawyer

 If you have been hurt in a bus or other commercial vehicle accident, never accept any payments or sign any forms from the bus company or transit authority, before speaking to the Atlanta lawyers at Scholle Law led by Charles Scholle.
 We have substantial experience with the special issues involved in commercial vehicle accidents, including bus accidents.
 You want to avoid giving up your legal rights prematurely by signing something you are pressured into signing.

 If you or someone you care about was hurt in a commercial vehicle accident Atlanta, you will benefit from our Atlanta bus accident attorneys and Scholle Law's support.
 We are a highly-respected injury law firm.
 We offer a free confidential consultation, so you risk nothing and will learn more about your rights and your case.
 To set up your free consultation, send the firm a message online or call toll-free at 1-866-972-5287 or in Atlanta at 770-717-5100.

 Once we accept your case, we will shield you from inappropriate dealings by insurance companies and begin work to secure compensation to pay accident costs, make ends meet and start on the road to recovery.

-As an experienced bus, train and commercial vehicle accident lawyer, Charles Scholle has represented catastrophically injured people and bereaved families for nearly two decades, building a strong record of successes.
+As experienced bus, train and commercial vehicle accident lawyers and legal professionals, Scholle Law has represented catastrophically injured people and bereaved families for over two decades, building a strong record of successes.
 We are known for our reputation for legal skill and for keeping our clients informed, treating them with respect and freeing them to resume as much of their daily lives as possible.